tessmero/idle/README.md

 ## Usage with web browser

+This repository can be used locally like the small demos on tessmero.github.io.
+The source code uses ES6 (ECMAScript 2015) `class` definitions and lacks require/import/export statements.
+It can be developed with just a text editor and a web browser.

 clone this repository to your computer

-open `test.html` in your web browser to test locally, loading source files in `src`
+open `test.html` in your web browser to run locally, loading from `src` and `data`.

 `test.html` contains a list of source files.
 It must be updated if the folder structure changes.

 ## Basic build with python

-run `python build/link.py` to update `test.html` so that it include all the files in `src`.

-The source code is organized into ES6 classes without `require`/`import`/`export` statements.
-Instead the python script scans for `class A extends B` statements, then decides the order to link the files.
+run `python build/link.py` to update `test.html` so that it include all the files in `src` and `data`.
+It scans for `class A extends B` statements to decide the order to load source files.

-run `python build/concat.py` to concatenate the source code into `dist/production.js`
+run `python build/concat.py` to concatenate all the source and data into `dist/production.js`

 open `production.html` in your web browser to run `dist/production.js`

 ## Build with npm

-The non-standard ES6 linking system described above keeps this repository accessible.
-One downside is that the code is not directly compatible with nodejs development tools.
-Node Package Manager is used to bridge this gap and form a standard build pipeline.
-It wraps the python scripts above and performs transpilation with Babel.
+Node Package Manager is used to access more advanced development tools.
+The `npm` build runs the python build, then compiles the concatenated source with [Babel](https://babeljs.io/) so it can finally be rewritten in minified form.

 ```
 npm install
 npm run build:prod
 ```

-This performs the basic build and also outputs the minified distributable `dist/production.min.js` which can be run by opening `production.min.html`.
+`build:prod` outputs the minified `dist/production.min.js` which can be run by opening `production.min.html`.

 ## Enforce coding standards

-Use `eslint` to check source files for syntax errors and violations of preferred coding style. `eslint.config.js` contains the list of chosen standards.
+Coding standards can be enforced using [ESLint](https://eslint.org/). `eslint.config.js` contains the project-specific standards.

+Run eslint in the command line to find and fix issues.
+It can rewrite code and generate boilerplate such as jsdoc comments.

 ```
 npx eslint --fix src
 npx eslint --fix data
 ```

-The chosen standards are mostly copied from [elierotenberg/coding-styles](https://github.com/elierotenberg/coding-styles/blob/master/es6.md)

-Works with [Sublime Text](https://www.sublimetext.com/) [ESlint-Formatter plugin](https://github.com/TheSavior/ESLint-Formatter) to automatically highlight and fix violations.
+## Usage with Sublime Text

+in [Sublime Text](https://www.sublimetext.com/), install the `ESLint` package and open one of the source files.
+I also ended up installing packages `npm`, `npm-install`, and `Babel`.

+Now violations are highlighted in the editor when saving a file.
+Install `ESLint-Formatter` to add a hotkey (ctrl-shift-h) to auto-fix the current file.

+I found Sublime has pretty good built-in behavior when hovering over code to find references across this repo.